 1) Papers should generally be between 10 and 25 pages long (double-spaced), saved in Word or as a PDF.

 2) If an applicant submits a cooperatively written paper or project, the applicant must have written at least 50% of the submission, and only the portion of the paper written by the applicant will be judged.
 Writing not done specifically by the applicant must be clearly delineated in a red font or the entry will be disqualified.
-All cooperative submissions will be evaluated for the new $2,000 scholarship for cooperative submissions in the Sledge/Benedict competition.

 3) Scientific papers or projects should begin with an abstract.